neshkatrapati/folio/README.md

 Folio is a CLI and Python-based library for managing and storing prompt templates with versioning capabilities.
 It supports Jinja2-based templating for dynamic prompt rendering, leveraging TinyDB for lightweight data storage and easy-to-use methods for listing, retrieving, and managing prompt versions.

+## Features
+* **Prompt Versioning**: Automatically manage and version prompts as you add or modify them.
+Folio increments version numbers for each updated prompt, keeping track of the entire prompt history.

+* **LLM Agnostic** : Folio does not directly interact with any LLM.
+It only manages your prompts for you.
+So, you can use it with any LLM.

+* **Templating with Jinja2**: Folio uses Jinja2 templating syntax, enabling dynamic text generation.
+Easily include variables within prompts for customizable outputs.
+The biggest advantage is that you can create your own templates which can be composed to form new prompts leading to better organisation and reduced prompt redundancy.

+* **CLI and Python API Support**: Manage prompts directly from the command line or use Folio’s Python API for programmatic access and automation.

 ## Installation

 To install `folio`, download the latest release from the GitHub repository: